samsquire/ideas4/README.md

 # 463. Ownership in code

-It seems Rust designates the method as the owner.
+It seems Rust designates the scope as the owner.

 # 464. Template structure instantiation and AST structure merging

+How do you template whole structures of behaviour?
+How do you tweak all existing behaviours to add some small piece of functionality?

 This idea is that we should be capable of copying the behaviour of an existing piece of code and then modify it to suit a new purpose but also handle the original purpose as well!
 Think of it as automatic sum types but over code behaviour rather than data types.